TRASH TALK: HISTORY IN ASSEMBLAGE

 5 - 9 PM during Art Loop

-Applying titles the same way he assembles materials, Condron ascribes each piece with a textual fragment from a story that adds to the works' rhetoric, rather than naming or defining it.
-They contain phrases from literature that resonate with the artist, appropriated from an array of great authors such as Don DeLillo, James Salter, Anton Chekhov, Nikolai Gogol, Oscar Wilde, Hunter Thompson, Kurt Vonnegut, Ernest Hemmingway, Henry Miller, and Anais Nin.
+Condron’s pieces are titled with a textual story fragment intended to add to each work’s rhetoric, rather than naming or defining it.
+Titles are applied to the pieces with the same method that Condron assembles materials.
+Phrases from literature that resonate with the artist are appropriated from an array of great authors such as Don DeLillo, James Salter, Anton Chekhov, Nikolai Gogol, Oscar Wilde, Hunter Thompson, Kurt Vonnegut, Ernest Hemmingway, Henry Miller, Anais Nin.
+These works are paired with quotations by famous historical artists and authors “talking trash” about the work of other famous historical artists and authors.
+These humorous pairings affirm Condron’s view that someone’s meaningless trash is someone else’s art and history.

-Jim Condron is a recipient of the Pollock-Krasner Foundation Grant in 2017 and earned his MFA at the Hoffberger School of Painting at the Maryland Institute College of Art.
-He holds a BA in Art and English from Colby College.
-In addition, he has studied at the New York Studio School of Drawing, Painting, and Sculpture.
-He has exhibited in galleries and museums both nationally and internationally and his works are held in corporate, university, public, and private collections around the world.
-He currently serves on the faculty at Loyola University.
+In 2017, Jim Condron was a recipient of a Pollock-Krasner Foundation Grant.
+He earned his MFA at the Hoffberger School of Painting at the Maryland Institute College of Art, and holds a BA in Art and English from Colby College.
+In addition, he studied at the New York Studio School of Drawing, Painting, and Sculpture.
+He has exhibited in galleries and museums both nationally and internationally, and his works are held in corporate, university, and public and private collections around the world.